Be sure to hit [RE-LOAD] or [REFRESH] often.

 -15-If I detect that a participant is willfully trying to harass another participant the offending participant will be warned and asked to cease.
 If they continue to a second infraction their bids will be revoked and they will be barred from all future auctions.

--16- Auction specimens are returnable if they are received damaged or are not as advertised on the site, or if the colors are embellished on the screen or not correct.
+-16- Auction specimen returns are accepted for 10 days from receipt of specimen, for damage or if the specimen is not acceptable.
 Otherwise, your bid is a contract to buy the specimen at the price set by your bid.

 -17-I have offered to let other dealers participate in auctioning off their specimens.
 I am personally vouching for their integrity.
 If a problem arises then I will ensure that you as a buyer are fully protected.
 I encourage you to provide feedback to me on your experiences with the other dealers